molily/molily.de/_posts/2019-02-03-testing-angular.md

 Working with the Component instance is more intuitive than working with the `DebugElement` abstraction.
 We can read the Component class to learn about Inputs and Outputs.
 Basic JavaScript and Angular knowledge suffice to write specs against such an instance.

 Our simple approach to faking a child Component has its flaws.
 We have created the fake manually.
 This is tedious and time-consuming, but also risky.
 The fake is only partly tied to the original.

 For example, if the original changes its selector `app-counter`, the test should fail and remind us to adapt the template.
-Instead, it produces a false positive since the Component metadata, `{ selector: 'app-counter', … }`, cannot be inherited and is therefore duplicated in the test.
+Instead, it passes incorrectly since the Component metadata, `{ selector: 'app-counter', … }`, cannot be inherited and is therefore duplicated in the test.

 We are going to address these shortcomings in the next chapter.